 - Intellectual curiosity

-- Passion, strength of character, persistence, resilience and ruggedness.
+- Passion, the strength of character, persistence, resilience and ruggedness.

 - Courage to live with ambiguity, to seek alternative pathways, and to take calculated risks.

-- Sense of teamwork and ‘giving back’ to the community
+- The sense of teamwork and ‘giving back’ to the community

 - Grounded in the values of compassion, integrity, respect and responsibility that serve as a guiding principle to navigate choices in life.

 A Culture of Thinking is a learning environment which values independent thinking, awareness of how thinking happens and deeper understanding of ourselves as learners.
-Taking our inspiration from the Project Zero team at Harvard University, our Culture of Thinking has two goals: on the one hand, to nurture students’ thinking skills, and, on the other, to deepen their understanding of content.
+Taking our inspiration from the Project Zero team at Harvard University, and working closely with experts from Independent Schools victoria, our Culture of Thinking has two goals: on the one hand, to nurture students’ thinking skills, and, on the other, to deepen their understanding of content.
 In terms of their thinking skills, we help Bayview College students to develop mindsets which are curious, reflective and critical, encouraging them to become alert to thinking and learning opportunities and eager to take them.

-Our Culture of Thinking program helps students to build the foundations for lifelong learning and outstanding academic achievement
+Our Culture of Thinking philoso[hy helps students to build the foundations for lifelong learning and outstanding academic achievement

-We aim to tailor your child’s maths lessons to precisely what they are ready to learn.
-They might be filling gaps in prior learning, or working on extension activities.
-Students will complete a diagnostic test at the beginning of the term and then 3 other times throughout semester one.
-This test may see students begin work at levels lower that their year, this is due to concepts needing to be mastered in order to move to higher levels.
+We tailor maths lessons to precisely what each student in the class is ready to learn.
+This might be filling gaps in prior learning, or working on extension activities.
+Students complete a diagnostic test at the beginning of the academic year and then 3 other times throughout semester one.
+This test may see students begin work consolidating prior knowledge, this is due to concepts needing to be mastered in order to move to higher levels.
 These gaps will be filled quickly and growth will be evident.
 Once concepts are mastered new modules are opened up for students to complete.

-- Your child will complete work in their maths exercise book, guided by the Maths Pathway computer program that is shared with their teacher.
-Consistent and organised workbooks will allow students to show mathematical processes.
+- Each student completes work in their maths exercise book, guided by the Maths Pathway computer program that is shared with their teacher.
+Consistent and organised workbooks allow students to show mathematical processes and thinking.

-- Students will be set goals to complete modules and they will also be tested more regularly with individual written and online tests tailored to what they are working on.
+- Students are set goals to complete modules and they are also tested regularly with individual written and online tests tailored to what they are working on.

-- They will work with their teacher in small groups and one- on-one conferences.
+- They work with their teacher in small groups and one- on-one conferences.

-- The whole class will come together for rich learning and real –world mathematical application projects each fortnight.
-Thinking and problem solving skills will be taught and used in these tasks.
+- The whole class comes together for rich learning and real –world mathematical application projects each fortnight.
+Thinking and problem solving skills are taught and used in these tasks.

-- Teachers will deliver the content in front of the class in smaller blocks, this will give more time for individual learning and teacher/student conferences and feedback.
+- Teachers deliver the content in smalr blocks, giving more time for individual learning and teacher/student conferences and feedback.

-- Improvement and growth will be a strong focus.
-Growth, effort and accuracy will be reported on, rather than just test grades.
+- Improvement and growth is a strong focus.
+Growth, effort and accuracy is reported on, rather than just test grades.
 Focusing on growth allows all students to experience success regardless of their level.
 Students are celebrated for improving and challenging themselves.
-A positive mindset in maths will empower students and enhance their wellbeing.
+A positive mindset in maths empowers students and enhance their wellbeing.

-- Maths literacy will be a focus, with emphasis on key terms and their meanings to enable students to understand the maths that is required in problems they set out to solve.
+- Maths literacy is a focus, with emphasis on key terms and their meanings to enable students to understand the maths that is required in problems they set out to solve.

-We will continue to run afterschool (period 7) classes, lunchtime classes and tutoring to give extra support when needed.
-Homework will still be given, but it will be specific to each student.
+We continue to run afterschool (period 7) classes, lunchtime classes and tutoring to give extra support when needed.
+Homework is still given, but it is specific to each student.
 Homework can sometimes be completed via the internet as students can access the Maths Pathways at home or at times worksheets may also be used.

-If you have any questions or concerns please contact Stacy Thomas by phone or email at the College.
+If you have any questions or concerns about Maths@Bayview please contact Stacy Thomas by phone or email at the College.